-Whether you’re planning to go out with a bang for the first bank holiday weekend of the year, or fancy something a little more low-key with family, you’re gonna be pretty spoiled for choice this weekend.
-From a unique rave in a theatre (because who can say they’ve done that!?) to a wondrous Chocolate Factory right here in the city, here’s our guide to the best things to do this Easter bank holiday weekend.
+Whether you’re planning to go out with a bang for the first bank holiday weekend of the year, or fancy something a little more low-key with family, you’re gonna be pretty spoiled for choice.
+From a unique rave in a swimming pool (because who can say they’ve done that!?) to wondrous trails happening across the city, here’s our guide to the best things to do in Manchester this Easter bank holiday weekend.

-2. Scoff some of the city’s best Easter treats
+3. Scoff some of the best Easter treats in Manchester

 Need to truly blow off some steam this bank holiday weekend?
 Whistle Punks is the answer.
 There, guests are challenged with throwing axes at the targets, with a specialist team on hand to teach you how to axe throw like a pro.
 Book a slot here.

 8. Climb up to Peel Tower and see sweeping views of Manchester and beyond

 Looking for a fun and affordable day out this Easter?
 Get outdoors for some fresh air and explore Ramsbottom where you’ll find Peel Tower.
 Standing proud on Holcombe Hill, the tower named after Sir Robert Peel will be open to the public on April 7 for you to climb up.
 At the top you’ll be rewarded with amazing views of the Manchester skyline and nearby countryside.

 9. Listen to music from Peter Hook and The Light at this Easter homecoming concert